Low Income Climate Action Tax Credit

 If you have a spouse or common-law partner, be sure to complete the information concerning your spouse or common-law partner in the Identification area on page 1.
 Include his or her net income, even if it is zero and enter his or her social insurance number.

 To receive the credit for your children under the age of 18, they must be registered for the Canada Child Tax Benefit (CCTB).
-If your children are not registered for the CCTB, complete the Canada Child Benefits Application form (RC66).
-You can also request the CCTB form by calling the CRA at 1-800-959-8281 or ordering the form online using the CRA online order form.
+If your children are not registered for the CCTB, complete the Canada Child Benefits Application form (RC66) or use the Apply for child benefits online service on the CRA's My Account.

 The following legislation applies to the low income climate action tax credit.